Windward Mortgage Inc

 Key Qualification Factors

-Employment and Income Stability reassure lenders about repayment capacity.
-W-2 employees typically need two years of employment history.
-Self-employed borrowers face stricter documentation requirements generally.
-Consistent income demonstrates reliability and reduces perceived risk significantly.
-Income fluctuations raise concerns about payment ability.
+Employment and income stability reassure lenders that you have the capacity to repay the mortgage.
+W-2 employees typically need at least two years of consistent employment history.
+However, self-employed borrowers usually face stricter documentation requirements to verify their income.
+Consistent income is crucial, as it demonstrates financial reliability and reduces perceived risk.
+Income fluctuations raise concerns about your ability to make consistent payments, potentially impacting your loan approval process.

 When SBA Loans Help Your Mortgage Application